 The final part of this session prepares the students for the group projects that will be discussed in the final session.

-The third and final session: March 2023 in Oslo
+The third and final session: December 2023 (TBA)

 The last session will focus on discussing the group assignments.
 Sustainable finance is a complex field with a particular need for well-founded and balanced discussions.
 Each assignment will be presented and discussed by students, lecturers and invited experts and contributors in the field.